 No Impact.
 The proposed project will not substantially degrade the existing visual character or quality of the site and its surroundings.
-MP implementation and compliance monitoring will occur on existing agricultural drains and on farmland cultivated for decades.
+MP implementation and compliance monitoring will occur on existing agricultural drains and on farmland cultivated for at least the last 60 years and in many cases to farmland that has been cultivated for over a century.
 This agricultural land is not sensitive with respect to visual character or quality.
-Controlling and improving the quality of agricultural wastewater discharges and implementing MPs on drain operations will not affect such resources.
+Controlling and improving the quality of agricultural wastewater discharges, MP implementation, and compliance monitoring will not affect such resources.